ShellyLeee/STA321-24F-Project/README.md

 ```

 ## Running Instruction
-You can download the program: `STA321 24F Project.jar` from https://github.com/ShellyLeee/STA321-24F-Project/tree/main/out/artifacts/STA321_24F_Project_jar, as well as the data (use SUSTech network to download the data via the website: http://172.18.30.155/p/DWa7pnYQNRg5IAA).
+You can download the program: `STA321-24F-Project.jar` from https://github.com/ShellyLeee/STA321-24F-Project/tree/main/out/artifacts/STA321_24F_Project_jar, as well as the data (use SUSTech network to download the data via the website: http://172.18.30.155/p/DWa7pnYQNRg5IAA).
 Then, you should upload the jar program and data into your own cloud server, and run the computation from your end.

-Also, you can do some customized setting on the driver, mapper and reducer based on your need, and generate a new jar program to run.
+Also, you can do some customized setting on the `driver`, `mapper` and `reducer` based on your need, and generate a new jar program to run.